cfbolz/pypy-15-blog/blogpost.rst

 approaches, from reference counting to Boehm__ to our current incremental generational collector.
 As an aside, for a long time we were also working on other backends to the RPython language and hoped to be able to target Java and .NET as well.
-Eventually we gave up on this strand of work, however.
+Eventually we abandoned this strand of work, however.

 .. __: http://www.hboehm.info/gc/